-A method of processing information in which transactions are accumulated and stored until a specified time when it is necessary or convenient to process them as a group is called Batch Processing.
+A method of processing information in which transactions are accumulated and stored until a specified time when it is necessary or convenient to process them as a group.
 This method is usually adopted in payroll processing and sales ledger updates.